 Sponsors and exhibitors

 Programme will be included in the 'key details' section shortly.
-Highlights of the programme below:
+Highlights of the programme are as follows:

 The anatomy of central veins